 Master of Education in School Counseling

 The University of Southern California Rossier School of Education offers a Master of Education in School Counseling online for aspiring K-12 school counselors.
 The program can be completed in less than two years and there is no GRE requirement.

 Counselor Education in Utah

-Licensure as a mental health counselor in Utah requires the completion of a master’s or doctorate degree in clinical mental health counseling or counselor education and supervision from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs or the Council for Higher Education Accreditation.
+Licensure as a mental health counselor in Utah (PDF, 63 KB) requires the completion of a master’s or doctoral degree in clinical mental health counseling or counselor education and supervision from a program accredited by the Council for the Accreditation of Counseling and Related Educational Programs or the Council for Higher Education Accreditation.

 Appropriate degree programs will be at least 60 semester hours in length and include coursework in each of the following areas for at least two semester hours:

 - Counseling and helping relationships

 - Mental status examination and the appraisal of DSM maladaptive and 2 psychopathological behavior

 Additional coursework includes:

 - Assessment of mental status for four semester hours